-We selected hormone therapy studies on the basis of inclusion and exclusion criteria developed for each KQ based on the PICOTS approach for identifying populations, interventions, comparators, outcomes, timing, settings, and study designs.
+We selected hormone therapy studies on the basis of inclusion and exclusion criteria developed for each KQ based on the PICOTS approach and other elements such as study designs.
 The basic criteria are described below, and Appendix B provides more details.
-We imported all citations identified through searches and other sources into EndNote v.7.
+We imported all citations identified through searches and other sources into EndNote Version 7 (Clarivate Analytics, Philadelphia).